SmalkiGroove/heroes-expansion/doc/HEROES.md

 - All Rune Priests in hero's army gain +1 to their Attack and Defense for every two levels of the hero.
 - Rune Priests in hero's army play first in combat.
-- Build or upgrade the Runic Shrine in the town where the hero is recruited.
+- Build or upgrade the Runic Shrine in the town where the hero is recruited and gain Spellpower equal to the building level.

 Starting Skills
 - Runelore